A call to align our will to God's.

 In The Potter's Hands

 Israel’s privileged status did not exempt them from accountability before God.
-Instead, it heightens the need for Israel’s repentance and realignment with His will.
+Instead, it heightened the need for Israel’s repentance and realignment with His will.

 Privilege and Responsibility

 Amos 3:2 highlights that Israel was a privileged nation, chosen and beloved by God.
 Yet, their repeated sins stirred God's righteous anger.
 Their privileged status did not shield them from accountability; rather, it heightened their responsibility to live according to God’s commands.
-Ultimately, it is their evil and disobedient behavior that triggers their discipline.
+Ultimately, their evil and disobedient behaviour triggered God's discipline of them.

 Accountability before God